BlancOfficial/BlancoCentral/README.md

 Discord.js Module has been uploaded, god bless github desktop not having a file upload limit

 # To run the file ensure node.js is downloaded (https://nodejs.org/en/download/releases/)
-Then run the start.batch file
+Then run the run.batch file